kjonina/B8IT110/README.md

 - get the input to be saved and converted (?) to python so that it can be used to download the chosen cryptocurrency
 - create first graph in the dashboard

+## 10th July
+##### Button and Dataset
+- Got the button to save the response
+- downloaded the dataset from Yahoo Finance.

+Needs to be done:
+- error if the ticket is not on the list
+- create first graph in the dashboard